Estimated reading time: 6 minutes

 Both traditional and microlearning have their benefits and drawbacks.

-Traditional learning consumes a lot of time and effort but can provide more knowledge when compared to microlearning.
+Traditional learning consumes a lot of time and effort but can give more knowledge when compared to microlearning.

 Also, traditional is more engaging and provides deep knowledge.

-It also enables peer-to-peer learning.
+It also enables peer-to-peer education.
 Here, learners experience the knowledge process, which enhances retention and helps them easily consume information.

 So, choosing the right method can affect a learner’s experience in many ways.
 Different modes allow students to learn in their own way, leading to better outcomes.